Current Openings at RudieSec

 • Experience in adversarial domains (cyber, fraud, risk, intelligence, etc.).

-To indicate your interest in the Principal Math Modeler role, please fill out our contact form: RudieSec TA
+To indicate your interest in the Data Scientist/Math Modeler role, please follow the application submission instructions below:

-• Put “RudieMath” in the Subject line of the email
+• Put “RudieData” in the Subject line of the email

-• Provide a 1-3 paragraph intro.
-Just tell us who you are, what excites you about building real-world applications of math models, and what piques your interest in joining a cyber threat intel startup.
-Relax, be genuine, and explain it to us as you would a colleague.
-Note: Please do not submit your CV or build portfolio yet.
+• Provide a 2-3 paragraph introduction.
+Just tell us who you are, what excites you about building new quantitative and time-series models, and what sparks your interest in joining a cyber threat intel startup.
+We’re real folks here at RudieSec, so relax, be genuine, and explain it to us as you would to a colleague.
+Note: Please do not submit your CV or portfolio yet.

 Talent Acquisition